robertkowalski/grenache/articles/udp/udp.md

 Connecting RPC services where all parties are behind a NAT is possible, too.
 In this case we need an additional party.
 The additonal party helps with the exchange of the IPs and ports.
 In case you are interested in it, there is an example for a setup with broker in [the Grenache UTP repository](https://github.com/bitfinexcom/grenache-nodejs-utp/tree/master/examples/nat_w_broker).

 For this article, we will use `grenache-nodejs-utp` instead of the HTTP or WebSocket transport used in other articles.
-It will provide us helper methods for Holepunching.
+It will provide us with helper methods for Holepunching.
 For communication it uses UDP/UTP sockets.

 Let's start with coding.
 Our calculation service will be located in a file called `rpc_server_behind_nat.js`.
 The heart of our service will be the calculation of the fibonacci sequence by length.
-When we pass in the maximum length as parameter, the function will return us the fibonacci number sequence of that length:
+When we pass in the maximum length as parameter, the function will return the fibonacci number sequence of that length:

 ```js
 function fibonacci (length) {